aUniqueUser/TF2-RPC/README.md

 ##### Step 2) Clone this repo into a folder and install the dependencies.
 Click clone.
 Open a Terminal / CMD / PowerShell inside the folder you cloned it into and run `pip install -r requirements.txt`.

-Afterwards, all you need to do is run `main.py` and follow the prompts.
+Afterwards, all you need to do is run `python main.py` and follow the prompts.
 After setting your path the first time, you will not be asked again.
 Delete `tf_path.txt` to reset your path.
+If it complains about not being able to find a log file, make sure you have launched TF2 with the `-condebug` launch option and double check your path.